The more who die, the less we care

-In particular, one call I had with Sybella Wilkes in Geneva illuminated a phenomenon that I had started to notice in many of my conversations.
+In particular, one call I had with Sybella Wilkes in Geneva illuminated a phenomenon that I had begun to notice in many of my conversations.

-We were at the height of the COVID-19 pandemic, with the daily news reporting the statistics of cases and deaths once again flashed before our eyes.
+We were at the height of the COVID-19 pandemic, with the statistics of cases and deaths on the daily news once again flashing before our eyes.

 The numbers were unfathomable, and should have stressed the gravity of the challenges that lay ahead...yet, many of us admitted to feeling nothing more than a trivial “How shocking” response.